nychealth/nyccas-data/README.md

 **Measurements:** The value shown is PM2.5 in micrograms per cubic meter of air (µg/m3).
 ObservationTimeUTC datetime stamp displayed is the beginning of the averaged PM2.5 measurements for the hour (e.g. 2/1/2020 1:00:00 AM (UTC) reflects data collected between 2/1/2020 1:00:00 AM (UTC) and 2/1/2020 1:59:00 AM (UTC)).

 **Public data use:** NYCCAS real time air monitor data must be cited if used publically.
-Here is a suggested citation:
+Suggested citation below:

 New York City Department of Health and Mental Hygiene and Queens College.
 New York City Community Air Survey.
 Real-time PM2.5 Monitor Data from *MM-DD-YYYY* to *MM-DD-YYYY*. https://a816-dohbesp.nyc.gov/IndicatorPublic/data-features/realtime-air-quality/.
 Date downloaded: *MM-DD-YYYY*

 External factors can sometimes affect monitor functioning.
 Data are preliminary and subject to change.